We're Your Tree Care and Tree Removal Partner!

 Another invasive, the spotted lanternfly, is moving west after its discovery in Pennsylvania in 2014.
 The China native feeds on more than 70 tree species, including maples, oaks, lindens, hickory and black walnut.

-Preventing insect harm, once again, is often a matter of proactivity.
+Blocking insect harm, once again, is often a matter of proactivity.
 Repellents are applied in two ways: injecting directly into trees, or drenching soil beneath for roots to absorb.

 An ISA-Certified Arborist from Dorshak Tree Specialists can help identify potential illness in your trees near Lake Ripley, WI